ga4gh/refget/docs/decision_record.md

 - for external identifiers (like refget identifiers), we accept them at face value, so we wouldn't remove a prefix if you declare it is was part of your sequence identifier
 - the seqcol specification should RECOMMEND using refget identifiers

 More specifically, for refget, there are two types of prefix: the namespace prefix (`ga4gh:`) and type type prefix (`SQ.`).
 Right now, the refget server requires you to have the type prefix to request a lookup; the refget protocol declares that this type prefix is *part of the identifier*.
 However, the `ga4gh:` prefix is more of a namespace prefix and is *not* required, and therefore not considered part of the identifier.
 Therefore, the seqcol `sequence` values would *include* the `SQ.` but not the `ga4gh:`.

 ### Rationale

 According to the definition of CURIEs:

-    A host language MAY declare a default prefix value, or MAY provide a mechanism for defining a defining a default prefix value.
+> A host language MAY declare a default prefix value, or MAY provide a mechanism for defining a defining a default prefix value.
 In such a host language, when the prefix is omitted from a CURIE, the default prefix value MUST be used.

 We see no need to add prefixes to the identifiers we use internally, which we just assume belong to our namespace.
 Adding prefixes will complicate things and does not add benefits.
 Prefixes may be added to our identifiers by outside entities as needed to define for them the scope of our local digests.

 ### Linked issues

 - <https://github.com/ga4gh/seqcol-spec/issues/37>

-## 2023-06-28 - SeqCol JSONschema defines reserved attributes without additional namespacing
+## 2023-06-28 - SeqCol JSON schema defines reserved attributes without additional namespacing

 ### Decision